 Fell on your shoulder?
 Woke up with pain?
-Difficulty getting dressed?
+Difficulty getting dressed or getting to sleep at night?
 Or just niggling pain in the gym?
-Whatever your shoulder pain, Graeme is here to help.
-Our physiotherapists will help assess, diagnose, treat and fully rehabilitate your shoulder injury so you can get back doing the things you love.
+Whatever your shoulder pain, we are here to help.
+Our physiotherapists will help assess, diagnose, treat and fully rehabilitate your shoulder injury so you can get back doing the things you love and not worry about making it worse.

 Shoulder pain is one of the most common complaints for GP’s but physiotherapy treatment is more effective than pain relief alone.
 The shoulder joint is the most flexible joint in the body and because of this many different injuries can be sustained.